iocss/crossass/README.md

 }
 ```

-`x-modifier` function can generate multiple selector at once.
+`x-modifier` function can generate multiple selectors at once.
 In Addition, you can also use multiple `x-modifier` function in `x-extend` mixin.

 SCSS: